 Between the changes included in RAA 2013 Specification on Privacy and Proxy Registrations and the GNSO-initiated policy work undertaken by the PDP Working Group (WG) on Privacy & Proxy Services Accreditation Issues and as approved by the GNSO council and the ICANN board, the original recommendation has been fully implemented even though the implementation work on the recommendations of the PDP is still ongoing.

 The RT has found no evidence of any part of the original recommendations not having at least been deliberated by the PDP WG.
-Any issue raised by the original recommendation of RT1 that was not directly addressed by a recommendation of the PDP was therefore determined that it should not be included as a PDP recommendations by the community, the GNSO council and the board who all approved the PPSAI PDP Final Report.
+Any issue raised by the original recommendation of RT1 that was not directly addressed by a recommendation of the PPSAI PDP was therefore determined that it should not be included by the community, the GNSO council and the board who all approved the PPSAI PDP Final Report.

 The subgroup has therefore concluded that no new recommendations need to be proposed at this time specific to the prior RT's recommendation.
 However, as the IRT work has not concluded and seems to be delayed in its progress, the subgroup intends to track the progress of the PPSAI IRT and considers making one or more recommendation(s) if necessary.
 At this point, the subgroup has identified the following issues, based on the status of PPSAI policy implementation as of July 2018.
 These issues may be subject to updates as implementation continues.